Chances are, you have more personal information posted online than you think.

 Let’s review some ways you can remove your personal information from data brokers and other sources on the internet.

-Once you have found the sites that have your information, the next step is to request to have it removed.
+Once you have found the sites that have your information, the next step is to request that it be removed.
 You can do this yourself or employ services such as McAfee’s Personal Data Cleanup, which can help manage the removal for you depending on your subscription.
 It also monitors those sites, so if your info gets posted again, you can request its removal again.

 You can request to remove your name from Google search to limit your information from turning up in searches.
-You can also turn on “Auto Delete” in your privacy settings to ensure your data is deleted regularly.
-Occasionally deleting your cookies or browsing in incognito mode prevents websites from tracking you.
+You can also enable “Auto Delete” in your privacy settings to ensure your data is regularly deleted.
+Occasionally, deleting your cookies or browsing in incognito mode prevents websites from tracking you.
 If Google denies your initial request, you can appeal using the same tool, providing more context, documentation, or legal grounds for removal.
 Google’s troubleshooter tool may explain why your request was denied—either legitimate public interest or newsworthiness—and how to improve your appeal.

 It’s important to know that the original content remains on the source website.
 You’ll still need to contact website owners directly to have your actual content removed.
 Additionally, the information may still appear in other search engines.

-If you have old, inactive accounts that have gone by the wayside such as Myspace or Tumblr, you may want to deactivate or delete them entirely.
+If you have old, inactive accounts that have become obsolete, such as Myspace or Tumblr, you may want to deactivate or delete them entirely.
 For social media platforms that you use regularly, such as Facebook and Instagram, consider adjusting your privacy settings to keep your personal information to the bare minimum.

 If you’ve ever published articles, written blogs, or created any content online, it is a good time to consider taking them down if they no longer serve a purpose.
 If you were mentioned or tagged by other people, it is worth requesting them to take down posts with sensitive information.